sdruskat/collabw19/workshop/slides/slides.md

 Perspective: new research software project with a focus on sustainability.
 [Hexatomic]
 ![hexatomic.github.io](https://hexatomic.github.io)

 ## Documentation types?

 [IMG: UML/requirements] [IMG: Agile Manifesto]

+## [New slide?]

+Use case / explain Hexatomic / show what we've done to determine suitable tooling Tooling is sorted, now we need to decide what and how to document

 ## Discussion starters